sohagbaral/encryption/description.md

-I made it as my 1st year collage project.
-The interface is created using HTL and css while the encryption engine is coded in c++.
-The interface betwen the two is made by PHP.
+I made it as my 1st-year college project.
+The interface is created using HTML and CSS while the encryption engine is coded in c++.
+The interface between the two is made by PHP.